-1. Average Monthly Claims and Expense Assumptions: The following claim and expense assumptions are applicable to the 12-month period beginning July 1, 2018.
-Subsequent years' costs are based on the trended first year cost adjusted with trends listed above.
+1. Average Monthly Claims and Expense Assumptions: The following claim and expense assumptions are applicable to the 12-month period beginning July 1, 2019 and were trended from the July 1, 2018 claim and expenses.
+Subsequent years' costs are based on the trended first-year cost adjusted with trends listed above.

 Due to the small enrollment on the Aetna CDH Gold Plan, claims experience was blended with the Aetna HMO and the combined claims curve was used for both plans.
-The claim curves for this valuation, July 1, 2018 - June 30, 2019.
+The claim curves for this valuation, July 1, 2019 - June 30, 2020.